-In the coming year I will be working with a public school teacher friend of mine to start 'Dungeons and Dragons' kids groups at certain local schools in the GTA.
+In the coming years I will be working to establish a working relationship with schools in the Toronto area to start 'Dungeons and Dragons' kids groups at certain local schools in the GTA.
 I think that this is something that will really gain in popularity with young people and would make an excellent extra-curricular activity at schools.
-I will also be attempting to increase my market by offering gaming sessions for children's birthday parties, special events, or just regular kids groups that meet monthly or bi-weekly like my adult groups do.
+In the last couple of years I have been attempting to increase my market by offering gaming sessions for children's birthday parties, special events, or just regular kids groups that meet monthly or bi-weekly like my adult groups do.

 For the parents not familiar with this game and that may have concerns, let me set your minds at ease; Yes, sometimes the 'heroes' in the story will be battling monsters or evil villains, and in some cases, killing these beasts, but for the most part, I tone down the violence in kids games and focus

 more on decision making and problem solving.
-The level of violence in a D&D game is MUCH less than many of the video games that some parents let their children play.
-I for one am much more comfortable having my daughter play an adventure fantasy game than I am her shooting people with guns all day on a tv screen.
+The level of violence in a D&D game is MUCH less than many of the video games that our children are exposed to so frequently in their lives.
+I for one am much more comfortable having my daughter play an adventure fantasy game than I am her playing a video game that has her shooting people with guns.

 THE BENEFITS OF CHILDREN PLAYING DUNGEONS AND DRAGONS